|Nutritional Guidelines (per serving)|

 Pour the ingredients into a cocktail shaker filled with ice.

-Strain over fresh ice in a collins glass.
+Strain over fresh ice into a collins glass.

 Garnish with half a pear slice and a dusting of nutmeg.